A. Overview

 D: small intestine, E: large intestine.

-the first part of the GI tract.
+The mouth, pharynx and esophagus are the first section of digestion in the first part of the GI tract.
 The mouth receives food.
 It begins mechanical and chemical digestion.
 The roof of the mouth separates the nasal and oral cavities.
 The front part is the hard palate.
 The back is the soft palate.
 There are three pairs of salivary glands that send saliva to the mouth.
 The openings of the salivary ducts are on either side of the mouth by the molars, underneath the tongue and on the floor of the oral cavity.
 Saliva contains mucus, water, bicarbonate and the enzyme, salivary amylase.

 Teeth are used in mechanical digestion to break down food. there are 32 teeth in the adult mouth.
 The crown of the tooth covers the dentin and pulp in a very hard bone-like material called enamel.
 The tongue is covered with a mucous membrane.
 In this are the taste buds, for sensing taste.
 The tongue moves food around for the teeth to chew and lumps food into a mass then pushes it toward the pharynx.